ZT-He/f1tenth-gym-mac-install/README.md

 Installation guide and troubleshooting for F1TENTH Gym on macOS

-🌟 F1TENTH Gym Installation Guide (macOS M1/M2)
+🌟 F1TENTH Gym Installation Guide (macOS)

 This guide provides step-by-step instructions to install the F1TENTH Gym simulation environment on macOS with Apple Silicon (M1/M2).
 It also includes solutions to common installation errors.